Man who pled guilty in 4 spa deaths was in court for other 4

 Georgia's new hate crimes law does not provide for a stand-alone hate crime.
 After a person is convicted of an underlying crime, a jury must determine whether it was motivated by bias, which carries an additional penalty.

-Willis acknowledged that the case could take a long time to prosecute and said the families understand that Monday's court appearance marked the start of a "of a very long journey and a very long process.”
+Willis said the case could take a long time to prosecute and said the families understand that Monday's court appearance marked the start of a "of a very long journey and a very long process.”

+Long's attorneys had reached out to her about the possibility of a plea deal, but Willis plans to continue to seek the death penalty, she said.

 Long said during the hearing in Cherokee County he planned to kill himself that day and went to the massage businesses thinking the shame he felt from paying for sex acts would push him to do it.
 But while sitting in his car outside the first spa, he decided to kill the people inside.

-After shooting five people at that spa in Cherokee County, he got in his car and drove about 30 miles (48 kilometers) south to Atlanta, where he shot three women at Gold Spa and one woman across the street at Aromatherapy Spa, police have said.
+After shooting five people at that spa in Cherokee County, he drove about 30 miles (48 kilometers) south to Atlanta, where he shot three women at Gold Spa and one woman across the street at Aromatherapy Spa, police have said.

-He then got back in his car and headed south on the interstate, and authorities have said he intended to carry out similar attacks in Florida.
+He then headed south on the interstate, and authorities have said he intended to carry out similar attacks in Florida.

 But his parents had called police after recognizing their son in images from security video posted online by authorities in Cherokee County.
-His parents were already tracking his movements through an application on his phone, and that allowed authorities to find him.
+His parents were already tracking his movements through an application on his phone, which allowed authorities to find him and take him into custody on a south Georgia interstate.

-He was taken into custody in south Georgia and told detectives he struggled with pornography and sex and felt tremendous guilt when he viewed porn or engaged in sexual acts at massage businesses, Wallace said during last month's hearing.
-Long blamed the victims for his inability to control his impulses, Wallace said.
+Long told detectives he struggled with pornography and sex, and Wallace said during last month’s hearing that Long blamed the victims for his inability to control his impulses.

 Credit: Ben Gray